-The Organization for Economic Co-operation and Development (OECD) and the Economic Commission for Latin America and the Caribbean (ECLAC) have recommended Peru to strengthen the Senace.
-Such recommendation is part of the 66 recommendations made by such organizations in the report containing the Environmental Performance Reviews of Peru to improve the environmental management of the country, which are considered key for an eventual process of inclusion of Peru in the OECD, an international cooperation organization made up of 34 developed countries65.
+The Organization for Economic Co-Operation and Development (OECD) and the Economic Commission for Latin America and the Caribbean (ECLAC) have recommended Peru to strengthen Senace.
+It is part of the 66 recommendations made by such organizations in the report containing the Environmental Performance Reviews of Peru to improve the environmental management of the country, which are considered key for an eventual process of inclusion of Peru in the OECD, an international cooperation organization made up of 34 developed countries.

-As recommended by the OECD, the strengthening and implementation of Senace will allow the country to have efficient and independent environmental management through a One-Stop Shop system and with a technical reference of the EIS.
+As recommended by the OECD, the strengthening and implementation of Senace will allow the country to have efficient and independent environmental management through a One-Stop Shop system and with a technical reference of the EIA.
 The OECD claims that it is important to ensure the financial sustainability of Senace, as well as to integrate the technical knowledge, good practices and lessons learned from the public entities that were previously competent to assess the environmental impact of investment projects.

-Taking into account the lessons learned from the transfer procedure, and considering the experience acquired by the institution after two years of operation, the following future challenges have been identified:
+Considering the lessons learned from the transfer process, and having in mind the experience acquired by the institution after two years of operation, the following future challenges have been identified: